Ege Bamyası | |

 Fact | "The 100 best albums of the 1970s" | 2014 | 97[18] |

-Various artists have cited Ege Bamyası as an influence.
-Stephen Malkmus of Pavement stated in 1992 that he listened to the album "every night before [he] went to sleep for about three years."[16]
+A number of artists have cited Ege Bamyası as their influence.
+Stephen Malkmus of Pavement told Melody Maker in 1992 that he listened to the album "every night before [he] went to sleep for about three years".[19]
 Thurston Moore of Sonic Youth recalled in 1998: "I found Ege Bamyası in the 49-cent bin at Woolworth's.
 I didn't see anything written about Can, I didn't know anything about them except this okra can on the cover, which seemed completely bizarre.
 I finally picked that record up, and I completely wore it out.
 It was so alluring.
 Something about it made Can seem to be playing outside of rock 'n' roll.
-It was unlike anything else I was hearing at the time."[17]
+It was unlike anything else I was hearing at the time."[20]

 Geoff Barrow of Portishead picked Ege Bamyası as one of the band's thirteen favourite albums in a 2011 interview with The Quietus.[21]
 The band Spoon took its name from the eponymous track on this album, and has cited Can as a major influence.[22]

-There have been cover versions of songs from Ege Bamyası by various artists.
-"I'm So Green" was covered by Beck and was submitted for a planned Can tribute album produced by the Dust Brothers.[20]
-Kanye West sampled "Sing Swan Song" for his song "Drunk and Hot Girls" on the album Graduation, and derives many of the song's lyrics from Damo Suzuki's vocals.[21]
-Remix versions of several Ege Bamyası songs are included on the album Sacrilege.
-The Kleptones have incorporated "Vitamin C" into their mix "Hectic City 7 – May Daze".[22]
-For the album's 40th anniversary, Stephen Malkmus played it in its entirety on 1 December 2012 at WEEK-END Festival in Cologne, Germany.[23]
-A recording of this performance was released as a limited-edition live album on Record Store Day 2013.
+Kanye West sampled "Sing Swan Song" for his song "Drunk and Hot Girls" on the album Graduation (2007), and derives many of the song's lyrics from Damo Suzuki's vocals.[24]
+In 2008, The Kleptones have incorporated "Vitamin C" into their mix "Hectic City 7 – May Daze".[25]
+On 1 December 2012, Stephen Malkmus played Ege Bamyası in its entirety at WEEK-END Festival in Cologne, marking the album's 40th anniversary.[26]
+The recording of this performance was released as a limited-edition Record Store Day LP in 2013.[27]

-"Vitamin C" was featured in Pedro Almodóvar's 2009 film Broken Embraces[24] and Paul Thomas Anderson's 2014 film Inherent Vice.[25]
-It also features prominently in the 2016 Netflix series The Get Down and in an episode of Preacher.[26]
-In addition to Das Messer, "Spoon" also appears in the soundtrack to Morvern Callar, while "I'm So Green" was used in the 2020 documentary Spaceship Earth.[27]
+"Vitamin C" has been prominently featured in film soundtracks, appearing in Pedro Almodóvar's 2009 film Broken Embraces,[28] in Jonny Greenwood's soundtrack for 2014 film Inherent Vice,[29] in The Get Down: Original Soundtrack for the 2016 Netflix series of the same name, and in the second season of Preacher.[30]
+In addition to Das Messer (1971), "Spoon" also appeared in the soundtrack to 2002 film Morvern Callar, while "I'm So Green" was used in the 2020 documentary Spaceship Earth.[31]

 In the manga JoJo's Bizarre Adventure, a character named Damo Tamaki has an ability named "Vitamin C".[32]